ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/indexes/number-type-conversion.dotnet.markdown

 {PANEL: Syntax}

-The following methods are used to convert values into one of the common primitive numerical types - `int`, `long`, `float`, or `double`.
-They are called from within the [Map](../indexes/map-indexes) or [Reduce](../indexes/map-reduce-indexes) functions of the index.
-If the submitted value cannot be converted to the specified type, these methods return `null`.
+`TryConvert<T>()` is used to convert values into one of the common primitive numerical types - `int`, `long`, `float`, or `double`.
+It is called from within the [Map](../indexes/map-indexes) or [Reduce](../indexes/map-reduce-indexes) functions of the index.
+If the submitted value cannot be converted to the specified type, this method returns `null`.

-In **LINQ syntax**, use `TryConvert<T>()`:

 {CODE-BLOCK:csharp}
 protected T?
 TryConvert<T>(object value)